jacobRaw/MTRN4231_burger_bot/README.md

 - Assisted in the development and integration with wider system for visualisation markers, arduino controller node and moveit path planner
 - Maintained meeting minutes and managed task deadlines

-**Reynold Chu (zID) - Mechatronics Engineer** - Reynold is responsible for developing the moveit path planner as well as being the primary developer for system visualisation.
+**Reynold Chu (z5417921) - Mechatronics Engineer**
+- Responsible for developing the moveit solution:
+    - Successfully implemented MoveIt to fulfil all motion-planning requirements
+    - Designed a custom action interface enabling the action server to send motion commands to MoveIt
+- Responsible for system visualisation:
+    - Fully visualised the environment, UR5e and end effector
+    - Applied collision objects and walls to avoid collisions

 **Riley Hackett (z5417561) - Mechanical/Electrical Engineer & Investor**
 - Responsible for all CAD and end-effector development/assembly, Key areas: